valkyrienyanko/YT-Captions-Formatter/README.md

 This program will format it like so.
 ```
-so I have these two lights in my scene and let's say when I run the game I let's say I want to increase the brightness of say this
+so.
+I have these two lights in my scene and let's say when.
+I run the game.
+I let's say.
+I want to increase the brightness of say this
 ```

 ## How to Use